rpiasentin/iosapp2/README.md

 - **Setup checklist** guides onboarding by surfacing EG4 credentials, inverter selection, VRM linking, and scheduler health from the mobile app.
 - **VRM dashboard** mirrors the web selectors for Victron metrics with dual-series charting and default persistence.
 - **Dashboard screen** renders health, alerts, power metrics, energy totals, scheduler events, and PV history using shared components.
-- **Combined Math editor** lets users configure up to four KPIs across EG4/VRM plus a calculated sum column, adjust scaling per series, and preview data with a new `LineChart` component.
+- **Combined Math editor** lets users configure up to four KPIs across EG4/VRM plus a calculated sum column, adjust scaling per series, preview data with a new `LineChart`, and persist selections via the backend so presets rehydrate automatically on load.
 - **Full-screen graph** – tapping the chart opens a modal that honours safe areas (no overlap with camera islands) and exposes Portrait/Landscape orientation toggles via `expo-screen-orientation`.
 - **Scheduler console** surfaces queue health, event history, and a mobile-friendly form to enqueue new setting applies via the backend scheduler (now with settings catalog auto-suggest).
 - **Shared formatting** utilities normalise numeric and temporal values for consistent rendering across cards and charts.